 Exodus 34:18, 25 “The Feast of Unleavened Bread you shall keep.
 Seven days you shall eat unleavened bread, as I commanded you, in the appointed time of the month of Abib; for in the month of Abib you came out from Egypt.
 You shall not offer the blood of My sacrifice with leaven, nor shall the sacrifice of the Feast of the Passover left until morning.”

 Note that here it is called “the Feast of the Passover,” and is obviously referring to the seven days of the Feast of Unleavened Bread.
 The term “feast” used here shows that the word Passover can refer to two separate occasions, meaning that it is the content of the verses that determine whether it is speaking about the memorial of the death angel passing over, or the leaving of Egypt the following night.

 The topic of this verse is clearly spelled out; speaking of the night they were brought out of Egypt, the 15th of Abib as Numbers 33:3 points out.
-Deut.
-16:2, “Therefore you shall sacrifice the Passover to the Lord your God, from the flock and the herd, in the place where the Lord chooses to put His name.”
+Deuteronomy 16:2, “Therefore you shall sacrifice the Passover to the LORD your God, from the flock and the herd, in the place where the LORD chooses to put His name.”